kkstevens7/simple_html/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Thank You for filling out the Bug Report Form.
+This information will help us improve.
 title: BUG
 labels: 'Area: Backend, Area: Frontend, Documentation, Good first issue, Help Needed, PBI Removal, Question, Type: Bug, Type: DevOps, Type: Feature'
 assignees: ''

 ---

+**How do we Contact you in case we need more information?**
+Please share your email address

 **Describe the bug**
 A clear and concise description of what the bug is.